-Submittal Date Date 11/02/2021 SCAD No. 21110202F - FLU FLU /Rezoning/D.O.
-No. Not Provided - Palm Beach County Application PCN No. / Address 00-42-45-08-08-001-0000 Development Name Villages of Windsor Owner / Agent Name Civic Hypoluxo Holding LLC / Lauren McClellan SAC No. 227C Proposed Amendment Maximum 187 Residential Units Manatee Elementary School Christa McAuliffe Middle School Park Vista High School Impact Review New Students Generated 30 16 23 Capacity Available 91 -313 -290 Utilization Percentage 94% 124% 109% at the District middle and high school level, the property owner shall contribute a \$493,124.00 to the School District of Palm Beach County prior to the issuance of first is permit.
-This school capacity contribution is intended to supplement the required school implicate fee credit has already been applied).
-The contribution amount may be adjuint reflect the actual unit number and type during the Development Order process.
-Please note that the school impact fee credit is calculated based on the Net Impact of Student, as calculated in the County's latest Impact Fee Ordinance, which was adol nce of first buildin d school impact fe may be adjusted t process.
-Net Impact Cost pe Validation Period April 16, 2019.
-1) This determination is valid from 11/11/2021 to 11/10/2022 or the expiration date of the site-specific development order approved during the validation period.
-2) A copy of the approved D.O. must be submitted to the School District Planning Dept. prior Notice to 11/10/2022 or this determination will expire automatically on 11/10/2022.
-School age children may not necessarily be assigned to the public school closest to their residences.
-Students in Palm Beach County are assigned annually to schools under the authority of the School Board and by direction of the Superintendent, public school attendance zones are subject to change.
+Submittal Date 11/02/2021 SCAD No. 21110202F - FLU FLU /Rezoning/D.O.
+No. Not Provided - Palm Beach County Application PCN No. / Address 00-42-45-08-08-001-0000 Development Name Villages of Windsor Owner / Agent Name Civic Hypoluxo Holding LLC / Lauren McClellan SAC No. 227C Proposed Amendment Maximum 187 Residential Units Manatee Elementary School Christa McAuliffe Middle School Park Vista High School Impact Review New Students Generated 30 16 23 Capacity Available 91 -313 -290 Utilization Percentage 94% 124% 109% Recommendation istrict Staff's endation at the District middle and high school level, the property owner shall contribute a to \$493,124.00 to the School District of Palm Beach County prior to the issuance of first bu permit.
+This school capacity contribution is intended to supplement the required school impa (impact fee credit has already been applied).
+The contribution amount may be adjust reflect the actual unit number and type during the Development Order process.
+Please note that the school impact fee credit is calculated based on the Net Impact Co Student, as calculated in the County's latest Impact Fee Ordinance, which was adopt This school capacity contrib (impact fee credit has alrea reflect the actual unit num!
+Please note that the school oution is intended to su dy been applied).
+The per and type during the impact fee credit is cal pplement the required contribution amount of Development Order p culated based on the N ince of first building d school impact fe may be adjusted to process.
+Net Impact Cost pe Validation Period This school capacity contrib (impact fee credit has alrea reflect the actual unit num!
+Please note that the school oution is intended to su dy been applied).
+The per and type during the impact fee credit is cal ie County's latest Impa id from 11/11/2021 to order approved during to co. must be submitted pplement the required contribution amount is Development Order pulled based on the Pot Fee Ordinance, while 11/10/2022 or the exthe validation period. to the School District F ontribute a total of ince of first building dischool impact fe may be adjusted to process.
+Net Impact Cost prochimas adopted of piration date of the Planning Dept. prior